 Project Lead the Way (PLTW) is a national program designed to increase the number and quality of engineers graduating from the education system in America.
 PLTW has developed a four year program that when combined with mathematics and science courses in high school, introduces students to the scope, rigor, and discipline of engineering and technology prior to entering college.
-The PLTW program here at Poolesville High School received recertification in the spring of 2014, along with an Outstanding Program of Excellence Award for the State of Maryland.
+The PLTW program at Poolesville High School has received an Outstanding Program of Excellence Award for the State of Maryland.

-A course that helps students understand the field of engineering/engineering technology.
-Exploring various technology systems and manufacturing processes help students learn how engineers and technicians use math, science and technology in an engineering problem solving process to benefit people.
-The course also includes concerns about social and political consequences of technological change.
+Through problems that engage and challenge, students explore a broad range of engineering topics including mechanisms, the strength of structure and materials, and automation.
+Students develop skills in problem-solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.
+This course helps students understand the field of engineering/engineering technology.
+Exploring various technology systems and manufacturing processes helps students learn how engineers and technicians use math, science, and technology in an engineering problem-solving process to benefit people.

 Scholarship and Award Information